ngendah/rapidpro-compose/README.md

 This project simplifies the process by consolidating it's main services to a single configuration file easily started by a single command.

-To start you will need build and run the server as follows;
+To start you will need build and run the servers as follows;

 #### On Linux